ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 * CMake v3.20+

-* MPI (MPICH, OpenMPI, or other implementation)
+* :term:`MPI` (MPICH, OpenMPI, or other implementation)

    * Only **MPICH** or **OpenMPI** can be built with HPC-Stack.
 Other implementations must be installed separately by the user (if desired).

 For MacOS systems, some additional software packages are needed.
 When possible, it is recommended that users install and/or upgrade this software (along with software listed above) using the `Homebrew <https://brew.sh/>`__ package manager for MacOS.
-See :ref:`Chapter 3 <hpc-stack:MacInstall>` and :numref:`Chapter %s <MacMorePackages>` for further guidance on installing these prerequisites on MacOS.
+See :doc:`HPC-Stack Documentation: Chapter 3 <hpc-stack:mac-install>` and :numref:`Chapter %s <MacMorePackages>` for further guidance on installing these prerequisites on MacOS.

 * bash v4.x
 * GNU compiler suite v11 or higher with gfortran